What To Eat In Kanagawa

 - Tags: kanagawa,eat

-Onsen (hot spring) eggs are a must try at Hakone.
+Hot spring onsen eggs are a must try at Hakone.
 It is believed that eating one black egg (the shell is black but the inside is regular) is cooked by the heat of hot spring water.
-The constant temperature of the water makes for perfectly cooked eggs.
+The constant temperature of the water makes the egg cooked perfectly - not too cooked till dry and not undercooked.
 This is enjoyed with a sprinkling of salt and goes down well with an ice cold beer.
 Hot spring manjyu, or steamed buns usually filled with red bean paste, is another local favorite to try.